hyeon9/SpliceDecoder/README.md

 <br>

 ## Quick start (conda is required)
-* Splice-decoder can be downloaded from https://github.com/hyeon9/Splice-decoder/
+* SpliceDecoder can be downloaded from https://github.com/hyeon9/SpliceDecoder/
 * Install SpliceDecoder by using the install script

-      cd ./Splice-decoder && bash install.sh
+      cd ./SpliceDecoder && bash install.sh

 * To perform a test run, you can use the provided toy_data
 * You can make a toy configuration file through an interactive way [You can find more details here](#guide-for-making-config-file)